DeGa-Alliance/Co-builders/REAYOU TEC.CO.md

 ### Please copy this template.md (do not edit the template directly)
 # REAYOU TEC.CO
-Application to become the ecological co-builder as per KIP001.
-The submission of a KIP001 application does not guarantee approval.
-All questions must be answered, any missing information will result in delays.

 ## Summary
+REAYOU TEC.CO is a leading global information technology, consulting and business process services company.
+We harness the power of cognitive computing, hyper-automation, robotics, cloud, analytics and emerging technologies to help our clients adapt to the digital world and make them successful.
+A company recognized globally for its comprehensive portfolio of services, strong commitment to sustainability and good corporate citizenship.
+Together, we discover ideas and connect the dots to build a better and a bold new future.

 ## About Company (required)
  - What is your company name?
+REAYOU TEC.CO
- - What is your business nature?
+ - What is your business nature? information technology
  - How long has the company been in business?
+5 years
  - What brought you to the K-play platform?
+We are committed to exploring a new area(defi) of blockchain.

 ## About Tech (required)

  - Does your team have the ability to write and deploy smart contracts in Ethereum?
 Please provide relevant supporting materials via email DeGa.OOC@gmail.com.
+YES.
+The tech personnels in our team could write and smart contracts by several mouths' studying and practise.
  - Does your team have the ability to build servers?
 Please provide relevant supporting materials via email DeGa.OOC@gmail.com.
+Of course.
+We've sent to you.
  - What apps have your team developed or worked on?
  - What games have your team developed or worked on?
  - Would you mind to provide a test account for auditing?